-Why We Love This Salad
+Why We Love This Chickpea Salad Recipe

 Once you open the cans, drain the liquid by pouring them into a strainer.
 Then rinse off any excess canning liquid with cool tap water.
 Rinsing and draining help reduce the amount of sodium in the recipe.

 If you like to cook your beans from scratch you can do that instead.
 Instructions are below in the expert tips section.
 You can also use your Instant pot to cook dry chickpeas without soaking.

 I wanted to make this salad both creamy and vegan, so I used avocado in the dressing to make it thick and creamy (like mayonnaise) but still plant-based.
-Look for a black skinned and soft avocado, that is not too mushy or past ripe.
+Look for a black-skinned and soft avocado, that is not too mushy or past ripe.

-Basil and Lemon
+Basil, Parsley and Lemon

 For amazing flavor, you’ll need a half cup of chopped fresh basil.
 This goes right into the food processor with the avocado and it makes the dressing so good!

 The dressing also has fresh lemon juice and zest from a whole lemon.
 Look for organic lemon when using lemon for zesting to avoid pesticide residue.
 Zest the lemon first before cutting it in half to juice it.

-How To Make This Recipe For Chickpea Salad
+How To Make Chickpea Salad

 Puree the avocado with the garlic, lemon, lemon juice, olive oil, basil and salt until it is smooth.
-You can use a food processor or mini prep to do this.
+You can use a food processor or mini-prep to do this.
 If you don’t own one, you can also do this by hand, but make sure to chop the basil as fine as possible so that it really blends the flavors into the dressing.

 Combine the drained chickpeas, chopped bell pepper, cucumber and red onion in a bowl with the parsley.

 Mix the dressing into the chickpea salad and stir until it is completely coated with the dressing.
 Taste and add salt and pepper to taste if necessary.